apiel/isomor/Readme.md

 As you can see, on `componentDidMount` the app is calling `getList` that is located on the server.
 But no, **I am not speaking about SSR**.
 Isomor, is transpiling `getList` to a magic function that will call the backend through an http request.
 Like this, we have very consistent code between backend and server, especially if you are using types.

 Right now I implemented this library for TypeScript, since types bring lot of value to this concept.
-I didn't tried but it might work as well with FlowType.
-Very soon, I will update the library to support JavaScript as well.
+I didn't tried but it might work as well with FlowType and JavaScript as well.
 Also, till now I did all my test on React, but it might work with Angular, VueJs and so on.

 ### How to use it